igraph/igraph-cpp/README.md

 ## Usage

-Example programs, with explanatory comments, are in files whose name starts with  `ex_`.
-The examples can be built using CMake:
+Example programs, with explanatory comments, are found in the `examples` directory.
+They can be built using CMake:

 ```
 mkdir build && cd build